FeatureCloud/fc-cluster-visualization-app/README.md

-# fc-visualization-app
+# Featurecloud Cluster Visualization app
-This is a generic visualization app using Dash and Plotly
+This is a cluster visualization app implemented in Dash and Plotly.